EdoFro/Freeplane_Node-Magnet/README.md

 ## Other commands

-This commands are not directly related with the previous ones, but they are very similar in their porpouse.
+This commands are not directly related with the previous ones, but they are very similar in their purpose.

 ### pullIncomingConnectors

-This command take all nodes that are connected to the selected node with incomming connectors and move them to it.
+This command take all nodes that are connected to the selected node through incomming connectors and move them to it.
 Look at the image for better understanding:

 ![pull Incoming Connectors](nodeMagnet_pullInConnectors.png "move nodes from incoming Connectors")